 How does this work?

 Courses taken abroad automatically count toward general elective credit at BC.
+Business, education, or nursing courses will not count towards Arts & Sciences credit requirements.
 Certain courses abroad can count toward BC major, minor or core requirements with departmental approval.
 Students should seek course approval prior to departure.

 Many BC departments have pre-approved courses abroad for major, minor, or core credit; these courses do not require a Course Substitution Form.
 Pre-approved courses are subject to availability, and students should check with their Academic Advisors to ensure that they are meeting their department's expectations with course selections abroad.